ICA Publication Policies and Procedures

 Communication, Culture, & Critique publishes critical, interpretive, and qualitative research examining the role of communication and cultural criticism in today’s world.
 The journal welcomes high quality research and analyses from diverse theoretical and methodological approaches from all fields of communication, media and cultural studies.
 Sites for enquiry include all kinds of text- and print-based media, as well as broadcast, still and moving images and electronic modes of communication including the internet and mobile telephony.

-Communication Yearbook/the Annals of the International Communication Association
+Annals of the International Communication Association

-Communication Yearbook publishes reviews of the literature and meta-analysis in each of the areas represented by the divisions and interest groups of the ICA.
+The Annals publishes reviews of the literature and meta-analysis in each of the areas represented by the divisions and interest groups of the ICA.
 The reviews will provide syntheses of the available literature and critical assessment of their strengths and weaknesses.
 The editor may consult with representatives of the ICA divisions and chooses topics to be reviewed on a yearly basis.
 In addition to competitive, peer-reviewed reviews and curated manuscripts representing topical foci, the editor may invite reviews of communication pedagogy and books in special sections of the developing Annals of the ICA.

 Journal of Computer-Mediated Communication